 Starting an electric scooter will become easy over time, though there may be an initial learning curve.
-Down the line, however, you may need to learn DIY procedures like how to replace your e-scooter battery.
+Down the line, however, you may need to learn DIY procedures like how to replace your electric scooter battery.

 We recommend you invest in a good helmet, some knee pads, and some arm pads to start.